wieland2/pizza-menu/README.md

 This is a quick and simple pizza-menu react follow along project.
-This project was made using the material provided by Jonas Schmedtmann in his udemy "Master modern React from beginner to advanced!
+For this project I used material provided by Jonas Schmedtmann in his udemy "Master modern React from beginner to advanced!
 Context API, React Query, Redux Toolkit, Tailwind, advanced patterns" course.
+This project provided me with basic react knwoledge such as components, JSX and props!

 # Getting Started with Create React App